Architecture in the United States: International style

 European architects who emigrated to the United States before World War II launched what became a dominant movement in architecture, the International Style.
 The Lever House introduced a new approach to a uniform glazing of the skyscraper's skin, and located in Manhattan.
-An influential modernist immigrant architect was Ludwig Mies van der Rohe (1886–1969) and Walter Gropius (1883–1969), both former directors of Germany's famous design school, the Bauhaus.
+Two examples of influential modernist immigrant architects were Ludwig Mies van der Rohe (1886–1969) and Walter Gropius (1883–1969), both former directors of Germany's famous design school, the Bauhaus.

 The Reliance Building's move toward increased window area reached its logical conclusion in a New York City building with a Brazilian architect on land that is technically not a part of the United States.
 United Nations headquarters, 1949–1950, by Oscar Niemeyer has the first complete glass curtain wall.

 American government buildings and skyscrapers of this period have are a style known as Federal Modernism.
 Based on pure geometric form, buildings in the International style have been both praised as minimalist monuments to American culture and corporate success by some, and criticized as sterile glass boxes by others.

 Skyscraper hotels gained popularity with the construction of John Portman's (1924–) Westin Peachtree Plaza Hotel in Atlanta followed by his Renaissance Center in Detroit which remains the tallest skyscraper hotel in the Western Hemisphere.